 “He who would travel happily must travel light.” ~Antoine de St. Exupery

-As I mentioned in a previous post, Thom and I are currently traveling for over three weeks.
-After nearly a dozen overseas trips we’ve learned—okay I’ve learned—that you really don’t need to take as much stuff as you think you do.
+After nearly a dozen overseas trips I’ve learned that you really don’t need to take as much stuff as you think you do.
+In so many ways, that also offers us all a lesson in rightsizing.
 Of course it is easier for guys because they can get away with a pair of jeans and a couple of t-shirts.
 But even though I’m responsible for toiletries and toothbrushes, I’ve learned that the penalty for lugging around a ton of stuff while trying to enjoy yourself is not worth the benefit of having it “just in case you need it.”
 And that made me think about all the other things I’ve tried to over-pack throughout the years, and a few things I’ve discovered about eliminating unnecessary clutter.

 Part of the problem is that as we get older we start expecting more comfort.
-When I was younger I didn’t mind sleeping in the car on the way to somewhere if I didn’t have the money for a motel—I’ve even slept in a tent although I’ve never been much of a camper.
+When I was younger, I didn’t mind sleeping in the car on the way to somewhere if I didn’t have the money for a motel.
+I’ve even slept in a tent, although I’ve never been much of a camper.
 At the time, a cheap picnic or fast food was a perfectly acceptable way to eat dinner.
-But gradually through the years Thom and I got more and more accustomed to king size beds in hotels with air conditioning, and restaurants that served fresh and nutritious entrees.
-And did I mention how nice it is to travel business class?
-So after a while the temptation is to adjust your adventures to fit into circumstances where you are most comfortable.
-That can easily lead to spending more money than necessary—as well as the danger of insulating yourself from some of the most simple but most rewarding aspects of travel in the first place by dragging along too much stuff.
+But gradually through the years Thom and I got more and more accustomed to king-sized beds in hotels with air conditioning and restaurants that served fresh and nutritious entrees.
+And did I mention how nice it is to fly business class?
+So after a while the temptation is to adjust your adventures to fit the circumstances that you find most comfortable.
+That can easily lead to spending more money than necessary—as well as the danger of insulating yourself from some of the most rewarding aspects of travel in the first place by dragging along too much stuff.

 So, keeping in mind that the goal of travel (just like the goal of life) is to enjoy the journey as much as the destination, here are a few things I’ve learned along the way about letting go of the unnecessary:

-* Experiencing every part of the trip is as important to the travel as arriving at the ultimate destination.
+* Experiencing every part of the trip is as important as arriving at the ultimate destination.
 I used to think of travel as just the means to getting where I wanted to be.
-Unfortunately, that kind of thinking is epidemic in our culture because we end up sacrificing so much just to reach what we think will make us happy.
-When traveling we routinely see people at the airports so loaded down with luggage and paraphernalia that they are struggling to move.
+Unfortunately, that kind of thinking is epidemic in our culture and we end up sacrificing so much along the way just to reach what we think will make us happy.
+When traveling, I routinely see people at the airports so loaded down with luggage and paraphernalia that they are struggling to move.
 Being casual and relaxed, and having only a few pieces of luggage to mind in transit, allows you to sit back and enjoy even a busy airport—not to mention a busy life.

 * Clutter in your head can ruin a good vacation as much as too much luggage.
 Ever gone on a trip when you’re worried or distracted by a major concern?
 Sometimes the most cluttered part of our lives is our mind.
 It may not be easy, but attempting to let go of worries or problems before you leave might be one of the best things you can do to have a good trip.